krkruk/OrionDoc/source/documents/preliminary_report/preliminary_report.rst

      - Driving on dry, loose surface (sand, gravel)
      - 5, 6, 17, 19, 22, 23
      - Test
-     - The rover will  be tested on multiple surfaces including sand, clay, gravel.
+     - The wheels will have proper tread.
+The rover will  be tested on multiple surfaces including sand, clay, gravel.
    * - REQ-MECH-CHAS-002
      - Driving on hard, dry sufrace (concrete, grass)
      - 5, 6, 17, 19, 22, 23
      - Test
-     - The rover will  be tested on multiple surfaces including concrete, tiles, synthetic paneling, grass.
+     - The tread will be made from slightly elastic material.
+The rover will  be tested on multiple surfaces including concrete, tiles, synthetic paneling, grass.
    * - REQ-MECH-CHAS-003
      - Rotation in place
      - 5, 6, 17, 19, 22, 23
      - Test
-     - Tests will include driving in an arc, rotating in place and maneuvers in tight spaces.
+     - The rover will be steered differentially.
+Tests will include driving in an arc, rotating in place and maneuvers in tight spaces.
    * - REQ-MECH-CHAS-004
      - Driving onto an inclined surface (around 30-40 degrees)
      - 5, 6, 17, 19, 22, 23
      - Test
-     - The rover will be driven around the university campus which is full of steep hills, depressions and moderately hard terrain.
+     - The rover will have a low center of gravity and significant torque on the wheels.
+The rover will be driven around the university campus which is full of steep hills, depressions and moderately hard terrain.
    * - REQ-MECH-CHAS-005
      - Driving parallel to an inclined surface, having part of chassis slopped (by around 30-40 degrees)
      - 5, 6, 17, 19, 22, 23
      - Test
-     - The rover will be driven around the university campus which is full of steep hills, depressions and moderately hard terrain.
+     - The chassis will be wide enough to prevent tipping over.
+The rover will be driven around the university campus which is full of steep hills, depressions and moderately hard terrain.
    * - REQ-MECH-CHAS-006
      - Driving over off-road faults (minor bumps and holes)
      - 5, 6, 17, 19, 22, 23
      - Test
-     - The rover will be driven over small rocks, sharp small inclines, onto and down from curbs and stairs.
+     - The treading will be sufficient.
+The chassis will be able to adapt to the shape of the terrain.
+The rover will be driven over small rocks, sharp small inclines, onto and down from curbs and stairs.

 .. list-table:: Manipulator requirements
    :header-rows: 1
-   :widths: 33 50 17
+   :widths: 25 40 15 10 50

    * - Abbreviation
      - Description
      - [ERC-2020] page
+     - Test Method
+     - Assumptions/solutions/testing.
    * - REQ-MECH-MAN-001
      - Rock sample collection, with a minimum weight of 25g
      - 17, 35
+     - Test
+     - The manipulator will be tested by picking multiple items of varying size, weight and shape.
    * - REQ-MECH-MAN-002
      - Soil sample collection, with a minimum weight of 25g
      - 17, 35
+     - T
+     - The rover will be equipped with a scoop.
    * - REQ-MECH-MAN-003
      - Picking up an irregularly shaped object, with a minimum weight of 300g
      - 22, 39